 Google Analytics goal tracking can be used to define and measure user actions that lead to conversions, such as product catalog downloads, online registration, etc. Over time, you want to see an increase in the percentage of users who take action and then make a purchase.

-eCommerce analytics: In-built analytics tools on eCommerce platforms like Shopify can also offer a wealth of data on issues like cart abandonment, and extensions are available to enable automated cart abandonment follow-up emails.
+eCommerce analytics: In-built analytics tools on eCommerce platforms like Shopify and B2B eCommerce platforms such as TradeGecko can also offer a wealth of data on issues like cart abandonment, and extensions are available to enable automated cart abandonment follow-up emails.

 Start a free trial of TradeGecko today to see how your business can use technology to grow!